 He founded the Recompense Foundation in 1991 and in 2013 transferred its assets to open the Recompense Fund at the Maine Community Foundation.

-Past Board Members: Gail Miller, Doug Ross, Roy Jackson, Jon Rich, Joyce Souchek, John Wilson, Gary Ross, Ralph Munroe, Lewis Ross, Kim Hamilton, Sandi Whiston, Linda White and Manny Morgan.
+Past Board Members: Gail Miller, Jen Belesca, Doug Ross, Roy Jackson, Jon Rich, Joyce Souchek, John Wilson, Gary Ross, Ralph Munroe, Lewis Ross, Kim Hamilton, Sandi Whiston, Linda White and Manny Morgan.

 Founder of Recompense Foundation: Eldon Mayer